Asphalt Legends: Gameplay

-The game features a number of race tracks set in new locations: Cairo (including Giza), the Himalayas, Wyoming (named U.S. Midwest), Scotland, the Caribbean, Osaka, Auckland (featuring race track-inspired aesthetics), Buenos Aires, Greenland, Tuscany and Norway.
-It also brings back several locations from previous games in the series: San Francisco, Rome, Shanghai, New York, Nevada and Paris.
-The Legends Unite expansion introduced a new location, Singapore, which was subsequently followed by Chicago during the collaboration with Avenged Sevenfold.
-The 20th anniversary update reintroduced San Diego Harbor from Asphalt 8: Airborne.
+The game features several race tracks, with new locations for this edition including: Cairo (including Giza), the Himalayas, Wyoming (named U.S. Midwest), Scotland, the Caribbean, Osaka, Auckland (featuring race track-inspired aesthetics), Buenos Aires, Greenland, Tuscany, and Norway.
+Several locations from previous games were also brought back, such as San Francisco, Rome, Shanghai, New York, Nevada, and Paris.
+The Legends Unite expansion introduced a new location, Singapore, which was subsequently followed by Chicago, San Diego Harbor (reintroduced from Asphalt 8: Airborne, with certain routes connected to Los Angeles and Cairo), India, and Mount Fuji.